 SIOT Independent Study

 This version of SIOT is offered for your independent review.
-All the assignments have been set to No Submission, and we will not be formally reviewing your assignments for certification.
+All the assignments have been set to No Submission, and assignments will not be reviewed for certification.

-If you would like feedback on activities as you work through these materials, your best course of action is to contact the Instructional Designer in your college.
-The full Instructional Design team roster is listed on our Contact Us web page.
-Instructors in the Law College can reach out to College of Business Instructional Designers for now.
+If you would like feedback on activities as you work through these materials, contact an instructional designer assigned to your college.
+Instructors in the Law College can reach out to the College of Business instructional designers.